100 scientists have signed a declaration denying the evolutionary history of life.

-History shows that if even a lone individual has truth on his side, he or she eventually will win over the consensus in the scientific community on the force of evidence published in mainstream scientific journals.
-No one needs to launch a propaganda campaign in major newspapers to appeal directly to the public, or to stack school boards by stealth, or try to convince legislators to force into science classes an idea rejected by the overwhelming consensus of scientists.
+History shows that if even a lone individual has truth on his side, he eventually will win over the scientific community on the force of evidence published in mainstream scientific journals.
+No one needs to launch a propaganda campaign in major newspapers to appeal directly to the public, or to stack school boards by stealth, or to convince legislators to force into science classes an idea rejected by the overwhelming consensus of scientists.
 As Alan D. Gishlick of the National Center for Science Education explains in his critique of Jonathan Wells's Icons of Evolution, this goes even for ideas that initially are met with ridicule by scientists:

 When Alfred Wegener first proposed his theory of continental drift, he was laughed at and ridiculed.
 What did he do?
 Did he form a non-profit advocacy group and lobby state school boards and lawmakers to force teaching of "evidence against" geosynclinal theory?
 Write a book called Icons of Uniformitarianism?
 Evaluate and grade earth science textbooks and demand that they be rewritten to remove examples of "borderlands"?
 No. He went back and did more research.
 He found like-minded colleagues and they produced research.
 He fought in the peer-reviewed literature.
 He produced original research, not polemical popular tracts or politics.
 Eventually his ideas were adopted by the whole of geology—not through politics but because of their overall explanatory power.
-(64)
+(Gishlick 2008: 64)

 Evolution is a vital, well-supported, unifying principle of the biological sciences, and the scientific evidence is overwhelmingly in favor of the idea that all living things share a common ancestry.
 Although there are legitimate debates about the patterns and processes of evolution, there is no serious scientific doubt that evolution occurred or that natural selection is a major mechanism in its occurrence.
 It is scientifically inappropriate and pedagogically irresponsible for creationist pseudoscience, including but not limited to "intelligent design," to be introduced into the science curricula of our nation's public schools.
 (NCSE 2008)

-Amplifying the insignificance of creationist critics, the 2008 edition of the NCSE's Voices for Evolution records statements from over 80 scientific organizations (as well as over 20 religious organizations, and over 40 educational organizations) in support of evolution and against creationism.
+Further demonstrating the insignificance of creationist critics, the 2008 edition of the NCSE's Voices for Evolution records statements from over 80 scientific organizations (as well as over 20 religious organizations, and over 40 educational organizations) in support of evolution and against creationism.
 Every year brings new statements from more societies, as well as renewed statements from some of the ones already on this list.
 There is no significant support for creationism among scientists.

-Copyright © 1997, 2012, Mark I. Vuletic.
+Copyright © 2017, Mark Vuletic.
 All rights reserved.